MaximeTAlgosup/AfterWords/README.md

 ## Project Status

 This project is currently in progress, it will be updated with regular commits all along its realization.
 You could help us by contributing.
-Loom for more information in [Contributing](#contributing).
+Look for more information in [Contributing](#contributing).

 ---